kevinknowscs/unml/README.md

 the Don't Repeat Yourself (DRY) principle, a well-recognized software engineering principle.
 Furthermore, since the Table of Contents is mixed together with the regular content of the page, and there is no existing standard, it is impossible for a third-party program to query the content to discover the Table of Contents without human intervention.
-By creating a standard semantic language for authoring Table of Contents, the author of the knowledge base can separate navigation and content.
+By creating a standard semantic language for authoring Table of Contents, the author of the knowledge base can separate navigation and content, making the Table of Contents queryable and discoverable.

 This leads us to the second problem.
 We want to create a way for the Table of Contents of multiple knowledge bases be merged together and presented with a unified Table of Contents by a hosting platform that is independent of any of the knowledge bases.
 Thus, a